 - Arrived at your final destination with a delay of over three hours

-- Was not delayed due to the presence of any extraordinary circumstances
+- Was not delayed due to any extraordinary circumstances

-Extraordinary circumstances are any conditions which lead to long delays or cancellations that cannot be prevented by the airline.
+Extraordinary circumstances are any conditions that cannot be prevented by the airline.
 In such cases, Flybe isn’t required to pay delayed flight compensation because the disruption isn’t their fault.

 Unfortunately, these situations occur more often than air passengers would like.
 The most common instances of extraordinary circumstances include: